You are here

 Funding

-This project was funded by an Open University Impact Acceleration award until July 2022, and has subsequently received funding from Open Societal Challenges at the OU for the academic year 2023 - 2024.
+This project was funded by an Open University Impact Acceleration award until July 2022 and subsequently received funding from Open Societal Challenges at the OU for the academic year 2023 - 2024.
 The project is OSC 47.
 It was reviewed by, and received a favourable opinion, from The Open University Human Research Ethics Committee – HREC reference number: HREC/4201/Brewis.